Th30utcast/MARP-Guide-AI/docs/product_goal_and_vision.md

-# Product Goal
+# 1) Product Goal & Vision

+## Product Goal

-Build a chat application that answers questions about Lancaster University’s Manual of Academic Regulations and Procedures (MARP) with reliable, cited responses.
+Build a chat application that answers questions about Lancaster University’s **Manual of Academic Regulations and Procedures (MARP)** with **reliable, cited** responses.
 Target users are students and staff who need quick, trustworthy access to regulations.
-Value: fast, source-backed answers and explicit “not certain / no source found” fallback when evidence is missing.
+Value: fast, source‑backed answers and an explicit fallback when evidence is missing.

-# Vision
+## Vision

-A production-minded, networked system using microservices and event-driven architecture for ingestion, indexing/retrieval, and chat orchestration, with RAG as a hard requirement and citations (title, page, link) embedded in answers.
-Use OpenRouter models (free allowed within limits) and only MARP PDFs as the knowledge source.
-Key Requirements (DoD highlights)
+A production‑minded, networked system using **microservices** and **event‑driven architecture** for ingestion, indexing/retrieval, and chat orchestration, with **RAG** as a hard requirement and citations (title, page, link) embedded in answers.
+Use only MARP PDFs as the knowledge source (OpenRouter/compatible LLMs allowed within limits).

+## Definition of Done (module-aligned)

-- Answers must be supported by sources; show ≥1 citation in A1 and ≥2 citations in A2.
-If no source fits, say so explicitly.
+- Answers must include citations (≥1 citation for A1; ≥2 for A2).
+If no suitable source exists, the system must say so explicitly.

-- docker compose up must bring up all services; all inter-service comms happen over network protocols (HTTP or a message broker).
+- `docker compose up` brings up all services; inter‑service comms over network protocols (HTTP/message broker).

-- Scrum evidence must be documented: product goal/vision, backlog, sprint logs, and retrospective.
+- Scrum evidence maintained in this README (or `/docs`) and GitHub (Issues/Projects/PRs).